JMU Shuts Down Troys Run Game For Sun Belt Victory

 "We left a lot of plays on the field," Cignetti said.
 "We didn't execute very well.
 But it's a win."

-Troy answered, moving mostly through the air, as Watson hit Devonte Ross for a touchdown on a blown coverage assignment in the Dukes’ secondary.
+Troy answered, mainly moving through the air, as Watson hit Devonte Ross for a touchdown on a blown coverage assignment in the Dukes' secondary.

-But yet another drive that moved inside the 20-yard line ended in a field goal after JMU moved 41 yards on the opening possession of the second half, but couldn’t get into the end zone.
-Camden Wise’s third field goal of the game was a 28-yarder that made it 16-7 Dukes.
+But another drive that moved inside the 20-yard line ended in a field goal after JMU moved 41 yards on the second half's opening possession but couldn't get into the end zone.
+Camden Wise's third field goal was a 28-yarder, making it 16-7 Dukes.

-The Dukes’ defense was in shutdown mode throughout the third quarter, but Troy’s passing game came back to life at the start of the fourth.
-Watson completed back-to-back deep passes, the first on a fourth-and-three play and the second for a 24-yard touchdown to Jabre Barber that made it just a 16-14 JMU advantage.
+The Dukes' defense was in shutdown mode throughout the third quarter, but Troy's passing game came back to life at the start of the fourth.
+Watson completed back-to-back deep passes, the first on a fourth-and-three play and the second for a 24-yard touchdown to Jabre Barber, making it just a 16-14 JMU advantage.

 "They have scholarship players who can make plays too," Kamara, who had two sacks and forced two fumbles, said.
 "But we had to keep them out of the end zone.
 The front seven has put in so much work.
 Especially in practice.
 We have grit and the way we are always able to stay in these games and never get down, it's coached into us."

-Troy took a shot at the lead with 5:35 left in the game, but a 48-yard field goal attempt by Scott Taylor Renfroe sailed wide and the Dukes regained possession hanging onto the two-point edge.
+Troy shot at the lead with 5:35 left in the game, but a 48-yard field goal attempt by Scott Taylor Renfroe sailed wide, and the Dukes regained possession, hanging onto the two-point edge.

-But Troy would get another chance and the Trojans got all the way to the JMU 33-yard line needing just a field goal to win before an intentional grounding call set up 4th-and-15 outside of field goal range.
-Watson’s final pass attempt fell incomplete and the Dukes got out of Alabama with a nail-biting victory.
+But Troy would get another chance, and the Trojans got to the JMU 33-yard line, needing just a field goal to win before an intentional grounding call set up 4th-and-15 outside of field goal range.
+Watson's final pass attempt fell incomplete, and the Dukes got out of Alabama with a nail-biting victory.

 "It came down to one play," Cignetti said.
 "And we made it."